 We saw lots and lots of fizz!
 It was cool to listen to this experiment.

-I love this open-ended activity because you can encourage the kids to try their ideas.
+Secondly, this is an open-ended activity so you can encourage the kids to try their ideas.
 Maybe they want to add more baking soda on top of the star, or add more vinegar, or add warm water…the children get to think like a scientist and try their ideas out!

 Clean up is easy for this activity!
 Just pour the liquid down a sink and wipe up any vinegar that may have splashed on the table.